Tiezhengyuan/ernav2_seqdata/README.md

 <img src="static/SeqData_data_structure.png" width="350" height="300">

 ## installation
-It is ok to install the repository using pip.
+It is convenient to install the repository using pip.
 The repository could be found at https://pypi.org/manage/project/rnaseqdata/releases/.
 ```
-pip install rnaseqdata
+pip install --upgrade rnaseqdata
 ```

 ## Development